yugr/rust-slides/materials/gems.md

-This is a collection of very important perf-related materials which all team members need to be aware about.
+This is a collection of very important perf-related materials which all team members need to be aware of.

 - [What makes Rust faster than C/C++?](https://www.reddit.com/r/rust/comments/px72r1/what_makes_rust_faster_than_cc/)
   * A lot of high quality comments (a must-read for us):